aboutcircles/oic_apps/README.md

-# OIC Framework
+# OIC Apps Framework - EdgeCIty Edition

-> A blockchain-powered web application platform for building interactive, decentralized apps with minimal configuration.

-The **App Framework** enables developers easily build mini-apps that are fueled by the $OPEN.
+This is the **App Framework** for the EdgeCity community.
+It enables developers easily build mini-apps that are fueled by the $OPEN.

 ## 🌟 Features